top of page

 2. All pilots must read and indicate consent to AZHPA/USHPA liability waiver (part of membership page).

-4. All H3 and P3 pilots must have an H3/P3 or higher USHPA rated site sponsor, or local instructor, present while launching and flying.
+3. Mingus is considered a H3/P3 site, but in the right conditions and with proper guidance it is reasonable to fly as a competent H2/P2 pilot.
+However, all H2 and P2 pilots must have an H3/P3 or higher USHPA rated site sponsor, or local instructor, present while launching and flying.
 This sponsor shall be a qualified pilot that has experience flying that individual site.
 On-site briefings from a local, qualified pilot are a requirement.

 6. Visiting pilots can obtain a visiting pilot pass here and show the registration confirmation as proof.